tabeare/Electricity-Data-Analysis/README.md

 - geopandas => 0.9.0

 ## Running the notebook
-From the root folder of the directory, simply execute ```jupyter notebook``` in your terminal, open the jupyter link in your browser and open the notebook that will appear in the list of files in jupyter.
+From the root folder of the repository, simply execute ```jupyter notebook``` in your terminal, open the jupyter link in your browser and open the notebook that will appear in the list of files in jupyter.
 The notebook is self-explanatory and includes some background information on the topic of renewable electricity.

 ## Time spent
 In total, I spent approximately 20 hours on this project, including the time spent on finding a topic and dataset, cleansing the data, learning about folium and geopandas library, implementing the maps and commenting the notebook and creating this repository.